yozhgoor/cargo-temp/README.md

 ## Features

-If you change your mind and decide to keep the project you can just delete the `TO_DELETE` file and the directory will not be deleted when the shell exits.
+If you change your mind and decide to keep the project you can just delete the `TO_DELETE` file and the directory will not be deleted when the shell or the editor exits.

 ## Settings